lbrenman/ai-stockquote-fh/readme.md

 The `quote` API is basically a pass through of the Finnhub Stock quote API with a field mapped payload.
 It takes a single symbol as a query parameter.
 The `watchlist` API returns an array of stock quotes suitable for a watch list.
 It takes a comma separated list of symbols.

-The project is intended to be a simple example of how to expose API endpoints and map and aggregate data in Amplify Integration using HTTP Server and API Server methods.
+The project is intended to be a simple example of how to expose API endpoints and map and aggregate data in Amplify Integration using three method:
+* HTTP Server - contractless
+* HTTP Server - contractless using a common service
+* API Server - using OAS Doc as starting point and leveraginG same common service

-An OpenAPI 3.0 doc is provided as well
+The OpenAPI 3.0 doc is provided in this reposiroty as well

 ## Quote